-Although it is fairly old process, it is now pretty popular for today's younger people to not only get piercings but also stretch them.
+Although it is a fairly old process, it is now pretty popular for today's youth to not only get piercings, but to also stretch them.

 Even if you have a piercing that was pierced to a standard size—generally 20 gauge, 18 gauge, and 16 gauge—you can still stretch your ears to a larger size.
 What's more, it doesn't matter how recently you got them pierced.
 It will work even if you got them when you were five and you want to stretch them now that you're 21.

 It takes time to stretch your piercings properly, as you will want to give your ear time to relax after stretching.
 Stretching too quickly can cause other concerns.

 You can stretch any piercing, but the most common piercing that is stretched is the lobe piercings.
 Other commonly stretched piercings include the inner conch, septum, nose, belly button, tongue, and ear cartilage.

 The typically, lobes are pierced with a 20, 18, or 16 gauge, but it will usually depend on where you go to get your piercing.
 The mall, for instance, pierces with piercing guns, so the gauge of the piercing will be the gauge of the stud that you choose to start off with, which is a 20 gauge.

 As for other piercings, for the most part, you will find that they are pierced with 14-gauge piercings.
 Cartilage, nose, septum, navel, etc, are all typically pierced at a 14 gauge.

 Common gauge sizes are named in even numbers down to 00, with the size of the gauge increasing as the number decreases.
 For example, a 10-gauge piercing is smaller than a 2-gauge piercing.
 For sizes larger than 00, the gauges are represented by fractions.

 When stretching a piercing, the odds are not in your favor that it will shrink back to normal size.
 So, when you decide to stretch, be sure that you are prepared to handle a permanent stretch.